-The intangible asset relative to the WasteNot customer accounts has been determined to have a finite useful life, and is being amortized over a five-year period.
-The Company performs annual impairment tests and considers the revenue streams specifically generated by this book of business and the book value of the goodwill, among other factors, in determining indicators of impairment.
-As at December 31, 2014, the projected revenue stream far exceeded the carrying value of the intangible asset and no impairment in value has been identified (2013 - Nil).
+The intangible asset relative to the WasteNot customer accounts had been determined to have a finite useful life, and was amortized over a five-year period.
+The Company performed annual impairment tests and considers the revenue streams specifically generated by this book of business and the book value of the goodwill, among other factors, in determining indicators of impairment.
+As at December 31, 2015, the intangible asset had been amortized in full (2014 Net Book Value: \$25,000).